sensedeep/dynamodb-onetable/.github/ISSUE_TEMPLATE/bug_report.md

 Check that:

 1. You are using a current version of Node and NPM
-2. The debug.ts actually runs using 'jest debug'
+2. The debug.ts actually executes using 'jest debug'

 **Cut/Paste**